piruzalemi/SQL_ALCHEMY_Flask_Challenge/README.md

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`
   * Return a JSON list of the minimum temperature, the average temperature, and the max temperature
   *                                                for a given start or start-end range.
-  * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * When given the start only, I calculated `TMIN`, `TAVG`, and `TMAX` for all dates greater
+  * than and equal to the start date.
-  * When given the start and the end date, calculated the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * When given the start and the end date, calculated the `TMIN`, `TAVG`, and `TMAX` for
+  * dates between the start  and end date inclusive.

-## Solutions:
+## STEP 5: Solutions:

 * I joined the station and measurement tables for some of the analysis queries.
-* I Used Flask to  `jsonify` to convert your API data into a valid JSON response object.
+* I Used Flask to  `jsonify` to convert MY API data into a valid JSON response object.

 Thank you.
 Piruz Alemi Jan 8th, 2020